Olli Tiainen: Battle of Mönninvaara

 In the summer of 1808, the hostilities in Northern Karelia would officially begin, with a Russian army under the command of Major General Alexejev attempting to march through Pälkjärvi to bypass Johan August Sandels and his troops in Toivola.
 Tiainen gathered up all the people around Pielisjärvi and in boats the peasants rowed to the south of the lake, after which they grouped up at Ahvenus on 30 July and then went to Mönninvaara to meet the Russian advance.

 The vulnerable guard that was stationed in Mönninvaara quickly fled.
-Tiainen spread his forces in the rye fields and forest surrounding the road into Mönninvaara, On 31 July, the mobs of peasants under Olli and Isak Stenius attacked the Russian troops, which weren't able to pass.
+Tiainen spread his forces in the rye fields and forest surrounding the road into Mönninvaara.
+On 31 July, the mobs of peasants under Olli and Isak Stenius attacked the Russian troops, which weren't able to pass.
 After a while, the Russians were able to get into an open field, but were attacked by the peasants again and Alexejev decided to retreat into Sordavala.

 Later clashes

 In August, the Russians returned with 5,000 to Northern Karelia under the command of Mikhail Dolgoruky, who intended to cut off Johan August Sandels' retreat towards Idensalmi.
 Tiainen successfully lead his peasant forces and prevented the Russians from advancing west of Lake Pielisjärvi.
 Tiainens forces also clashed with the Russians at Kaltimonvirta, and when the Russians turned and attempted to advance towards east of Pielisjärvi, Tiainen met their advance at Jauhiaissalmi.
-According to the legend, Tiainen made his men wear armor and armed them withn bayonets made from wood to make them appear like regular soldiers, after this, his men began marching in front of the Russian force multiple times, at a distance that made it harder to see the true strength of Tiainens force.
+According to the legend, Tiainen made his men wear armor and armed them with bayonets made from wood to make them appear like regular soldiers, after this, his men began marching in front of the Russian force multiple times, at a distance that made it harder to see the true strength of Tiainens force.
 The Russians believed that they were facing an overwhelming Swedish force and quickly withdrew to Joensuu.

 From his base in Eno church village, Tiainen made several raids into Russian occupied territory, and in one of these raids Tiainen captured the Russian governor of Karelia, Otto von Fürstenberg along with his men.
 The Russians were so angered by this that they placed a 500 ruble bounty on Tiainens head, but nobody would be able to claim this bounty.
 After the truce in Olkijoki, Tiainen quickly disbanded his peasant corps and fled to Sweden, as he believed the Russians would not leave him at peace in Finland.